fungus-among-us/Mushroom_Math/README.md

 ### What’s inside?
 - 50+ lovingly averaged alkaloid profiles
-- Sourced from peer-reviewed papers, lab reports, and that one guy who definitely has a GC-MS in his basement (we checked the certificates)
+- Sourced from peer-reviewed papers, lab reports, and people who might have a GC-MS in their basement
-- Compatible with the [Multi-Compound Content Estimator](https://github.com/username/pc-calculator) app
+- Compatible with the [Multi-Compound Content Estimator](https://github.com/fungus-among-us/Multi-Compound_Content-Estimator) app
 - Easy to update yourself whenever someone publishes something new or wins a cup

-##### Legal & Ethical Fine Print
+##### Really Fine Print
 - This repository contains **scientifish data only**
 - No instructions for cultivation, extraction, or consumption are provided (because that would be *rude*)
 - All values are averages.
 Nature is chaotic, and so are you